 UNESCO Science Report

-The UNESCO Science Report 2020 will be the next report in the series.
-It is due for release on 10 November 2020.
+The seventh UNESCO Science Report was released on 11 June 2021.
 Queries may be addressed to the editor.

 The UNESCO Science Report series was launched in 1993 under the name of World Science Report.

 Since 1993, seven reports have been published.
 The series monitors the evolution of the support system for science, technology and innovation worldwide over time, through the eyes of an independent team of experts who are each writing about the country or region from which they hail.

 The first chapter provides a global overview.
 Each subsequent chapter begins with an introduction placing the country or region under study in its socio-economic and political context.
 On the basis of the most recent data available − many of which are provided by the UNESCO Institute for Statistics − the author(s) then goes on to identify and discuss emerging trends and developments in scientific research and higher education, before concluding with a number of policy recommendations.

 The series was interrupted in 2000 by the decision of UNESCO’s Executive Board (AR, CH, FR, SP, RU) to re-examine UNESCO’s policy governing world reports.
 The Board subsequently decided to launch a series of world reports on cross-cutting themes related to UNESCO’s work.
 This gave rise to two reports, the UNESCO World Report: Towards Knowledge Societies (2005, AR, CH, FR, SP) and the UNESCO World Report on Cultural Diversity and Intercultural Dialogue (2009, CH, FR, SP).